HugCls/HugCls/README.md

-2025-03-22: "Talent is luck.
-The important thing in life is courage." - Woody Allen
+2025-03-23: "What we know is a drop, what we don't know is an ocean. " - Isaac Newton